 “Sec.
 108d.
 Authority to issue grants for workplace rights.

-“(a) The Attorney General may issue grants for the purposes authorized pursuant to the Workplace Rights Grant Program Amendment Act of 2021, approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285).
+“(a) The Attorney General may issue grants for the purposes authorized pursuant to the Workplace Rights Grant Program Amendment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285).

 “(b) Personnel and non-personnel costs related to administering any grants issued pursuant to the authority provided in subsection (a) of this section may be paid from funds deposited into the Litigation Support Fund established in section 106b.